Music theory lessons online via Zoom

-Music theory lessons are available at my London studio, or online via Skype.
+Music theory lessons are online via Zoom.
 Music theory lessons will benefit you as a musician.
 Regardless of which instrument or style of music you play.
 I give classical and popular music theory lessons to pupils who play any instrument, not just the guitar and ukulele.

 I have a degree in classical music and have studied and performed popular music for most of my life.
 I am also an experienced transcriber, improviser and songwriter.
 I teach most aspects of music theory, from beginner to advanced level.